platformsh/platformsh-docs/src/configuration/routes.md

 > `:php` is a deprecated application endpoint; use `:http` instead.
 > In the future, Platform.sh will support multiple endpoints per application.

+> **limitations**
+> The amount of routes per-environment is limited, the limit depends on the length of the
+> generated routes.
+As a ballpark figure you should not have more than 300 routes configured.
+> If you are using `routes.yaml` for redirects, consider using application driven redirects
+> instead if the list has become too long.
+This also limits the amount of domains you can use
+> if you are using the {all} place-holder.

 ## Routes examples

 Here is an example of a basic `.platform/routes.yaml` file: